Code-Institute-Submissions/milestone-proejct-1/README.md

 ## Deployment
 ---
 The site is hosted usig GitHub and has been deployed directly from the master branch.
 The master branch was the only branch used for this website.
+I deployed the site by:
+1. On GitHuB navigating to my sites repositroy.
+2. Whilst in the first-milestone-project repositroy click on settings.
+3. Scroll down until you come to the "source" drop-down menu and select master branch as the publishing source.

 ## Credits
 ---